-IIA is 7 for 1/0 interrupts and 1 for second tests of 1/0 interrupts after initiation of the 1/0 interrupt sequence.
+IIA is 7 for interrupts and 1 for second tests of interrupts after initiation of the 1/0 interrupt sequence.
+Note: The second test and 1/0 start must occur together in the same microinstruction.

-The TS field enables interrupts whenever bits are set as follows:
+The TS field enables interrupts whenever bits arc set as follows: